JuliaSymbolics/JuliaSymbolics.org/roadmap.md

 ### The Connection to the ModelingToolkit.jl

-Here in the Julia world, we like differntial equations, maybe a little too much.
+Here in the Julia world, we like differential equations, maybe a little too much.

 Symbolics.jl grew out of ModelingToolkit.jl, an equation-based modeling